 A video by WTVR News below shows the extent of flooding at the treatment facility.

-Also in this week's water and wastewater news, residents affected by Los Angeles' Palisades Fire file a lawsuit alleging mismanagement of a key water reservoir critical for firefighting
+Residents affected by Los Angeles' Palisades Fire recently filed a lawsuit against the Los Angeles Department of Water and Power, alleging mismanagement of a key reservoir critical for firefighting.